Also known as: Kingdom Hearts: Final Mix

 - The difficulty system has been altered, now having 3 difficulties: Final Mix Beginner, Final Mix Normal, and Final Mix Proud.

 - Multiple new synthesis items and equipment have been added, including new weapons for both Donald (Fantasista) and Goofy (Seven Elements).
+As a result, the synthesis chart received a massive overhaul.

 - Almost all Heartless have been recolored, and eleven new ones have been added.
 Two recolors of the Behemoth Heartless have also been made into unique enemies.